Leleat/Tiling-Assistant/README.md

 You can install it via https://extensions.gnome.org.
 Alternatively (or if you want an up-to-date version), download `tiling-assistant@leleat-on-github` and move it to your extensions folder.
 Local extensions are in `~/.local/share/gnome-shell/extensions/`.
 After moving the folder to the correct location, restart the GNOME shell (`Alt`+`F2` -> enter `r`.
 On **Wayland** you need to logout).

+## Translations

+Translations (even just partial ones) are very welcome!
+If you are already familiar with how it works, feel free to directly open a pull request with a `YOUR_LANG.po` file at `tiling-assistant@leleat-on-github/po/`.
+Don't worry, in case you don't know how to create a `.po` file.
+Just open an issue and I'll set everything up.
+You'll only need a text editor and your language skills :)

 ## License

 This extension is distributed under the terms of the GNU General Public License, version 2 or later.
 See the license file for details.